 The Frailty Service

-Data Extraction by the Clinical Commissioning Group – the clinical commissioning group at times extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
+Data Extraction by the HIOW ICB – the ICB at times extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
 This information only refers to you by way of a code that only your practice can identify (it is pseudo-anonymised).
-This therefore protects you from anyone who may have access to this information at the Clinical Commissioning Group from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.
+This therefore protects you from anyone who may have access to this information at the ICB from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.

-There are good reasons why the Clinical commissioning Group may require this pseudonymised information, these are as follows:
+There are good reasons why the ICB may require this pseudonymised information, these are as follows:

 For example; to better plan the provision of services across a wider locality than practice level